al1sant0s/tstosbtp/README.md

 ## Keeping original files

 By default the tool will delete the original files after conversion.
-For example, if you are converting from sbtp to xml, after the xml files get created, the original sbtp files are removed.
+For example, if you are converting from sbtp/btp to xml, after the xml files get created, the original sbtp/btp files are removed.
 To prevent this behaviour you can use -k argument.

 ```shell